 - 8.6.
 The site is adjacent to the settlement boundary, with the proposed access for this development crossing the settlement boundary from the end of a cul de sac, Flanders Close. - 8.7.
 Policy DM4 of the SADMP states "that to protect its intrinsic value, beauty, open character and landscape character, the countryside will first and foremost be safeguarded from unsustainable development. - 8.8.
-Development in the countryside will be considered sustainable where: - a) It is for outdoor sport or recreation purposes (including ancillary buildings) and it can be demonstrated that the proposed scheme cannot be provided within or adjacent to settlement boundaries; or - b) The proposal involves the change of use, re-use or extension of existing buildings which lead to the enhancement of the immediate setting; or - c) It significantly contributes to economic growth, job creation and/or diversification of rural businesses; or
+Development in the countryside will be considered sustainable where: a) It is for outdoor sport or recreation purposes (including ancillary buildings) and it can be demonstrated that the proposed scheme cannot be provided within or adjacent to settlement boundaries; or b) The proposal involves the change of use, re-use or extension of existing buildings which lead to the enhancement of the immediate setting; or c) It significantly contributes to economic growth, job creation and/or diversification of rural businesses; or d) It relates to the provision of stand-alone renewable energy developments in line with Policy DM2: Renewable Energy and Low Carbon Development; ore) It relates to the provision of accommodation for a rural worker in line with Policy e) It relates to the provision of accommodation for a rural worker in line with Policy DM5 - Enabling Rural Worker Accommodation".

-- d) It relates to the provision of stand-alone renewable energy developments in line with Policy DM2: Renewable Energy and Low Carbon Development; or e) It relates to the provision of accommodation for a rural worker in line with Policy DM5 Enabling Rural Worker Accommodation". - 8.9.
+8.9.
 Despite the proposal not complying with Policy DM4, the proposal does accord with the Burbage Neighbourhood Plan Policy 1 and therefore it is considered that it does represent sustainable development in this location, subject to the material considerations set out below.